-Effective May 1, 2012, Frank Litvack, the Company's Executive Chairman, entered into a consulting agreement with Capricor whereby Capricor was obligated to pay Dr. Litvack fees of \$4,000 per month for consulting services.
+Effective May 1, 2012, Frank Litvack, the Company's Executive Chairman, entered into a Consulting Agreement with Capricor whereby Capricor was obligated to pay Dr. Litvack fees of \$4,000 per month for consulting services.
 Effective January 1, 2013, the payment amount was increased to \$10,000 per month payable for consulting services.
 The agreement is terminable upon 30 days' notice.
-On March 24, 2014, Capricor entered into a consulting agreement with Dr. Litvack memorializing the \$10,000 per month compensation arrangement described above.
+On March 24, 2014, Capricor entered into a written Consulting Agreement with Dr. Litvack memorializing the \$10,000 per month compensation arrangement described above.